 Committees that the Parish Councillors are on or organisations they attend as representatives of the Council

-- Hale Parish Council Planning Committee - Councillor Aitken-Sykes Councillors Gillmon, Councillor Orchard
+· Hale Parish Council Planning Committee - Councillors Gillmon, Orchard & Aitken-Sykes

-- New Forest District Council Liaison Meetings - Councillor Orchard
+· New Forest District Council Liaison Meetings - will be on a rotational basis

 Any Councillor to step in when delegated Councillor unable to attend their allocated meeting.